peternara/Machine_Learning_Learn_Diary-gan/README.md

 **Still can't understand how to use K-means to build reduce fuction**

-[ ] examples/cfai10/cifar10.py  &&  cifar10_input.py
+[ ] tensorflow_example: cfair10
 ---

-Trying to understand how to read file async
+Trying to understand official example: cfair10

+This example is wrote in tensorflow-0.11

+It's not working in tensorflow-1.2rc0 cause of python api change

+I want's to update it to the newest api and create a pull request

+#### cifar10.input.py
+read steps
+- [x] tf.Reader
+- [ ] tf.image
+- [ ] tf.train.string_input_producer

 **Reading code**